Photo: Pavel L Photo and Video/Shutterstock

 When you first travel to a new place, the sights, smells, and sounds are often so new that there’s no question you are somewhere you’ve never been before.
 Traffic and language sound different.
 The lights, colors, architecture, cars, and clothing are all worthy of increased attention.
 The smell of the air itself can even indicate that you’ve arrived somewhere foreign and different.

 While these senses all combine to highlight the new wonders that await you, it’s often, of course, when you sit down to a meal in a brand-new place that you truly discover the un-nameable heart and soul of wherever you are.
-Nowhere is this truer than in Guangzhou, China, the home to world-famous Cantonese food.
+Nowhere is this truer than in Guangzhou, China, the home to world-famous Cantonese food in Guangdong province.
 Cantonese cuisine is so popular that you can get it almost anywhere these days, but eating it in Guangzhou is an experience unto itself.
-Here is a look at what and where you should eat if you ever find yourself in Guangzhou.
+Here is what and where you should eat if you ever find yourself in Guangzhou.

 1. Dim Sum